WinstonSmith-1984/network_guardian/README.md

 to run from the cmd terminal:
 sudo ~/enp1s0_env/bin/streamlit run network_guardian.py

-*(defaults to Wired Eth0: enp1s0 ) but once in the app, a drop down menu exists to use whatever interface is available.
+*(defaults to Wired Eth0: enp1s0 ) but once in the app, a drop down menu exists to use whatever network interface is available.